21 Reasons to Move to Cape Town

 South Africa is celebrated for its excellent wine, and you don’t have to spend a lot to get your hands on a great bottle.

-Better still, the Western Cape is home to the majority of the country’s wine industry, which means that you can go wine tasting at lots of beautiful wine farms just outside of the city.
+Better still, the Western Cape is home to the majority of the country’s wine industry, which means that you can go wine tasting at lots of beautiful destinations.
+You can stay in the city and do the Constantia wine bus, find a designated driver and enjoy the Durbanville wine route, or enjoy the Franschhoek wine tram, which is SO.
+MUCH.
+FUN.

 9) Lots of Amazing Places Nearby